mikes360/WebsiteAssignmentMSC2019/README.md

 Added "redirect" messages for the banners and used EJS conditional formatting to load messages when rendering the page.
 At the moment I have a message for score submission, registration and alerting users no scores have been submitted when visiting he results page.

 NOTE: When redering the main page, you must include flashResults, flashScores and flashRegister with a value of 0 to hide the elements or 1 to show them

+//---------------------------------------------------------------------------

+22-Nov-2019 Ben Berhanu

+Added a new viewRoute called "/logged-in".
+The login page used to redirect back to the index page using java script.
+The route renders the main ejs template with the added "flashLogged = 1" to show the welcome message.
+Not a great solution but the user will know they have been logged in.